A Foodcentric Life

 Home » Recipes » Chicken & Turkey

-Golden crispy chicken bre cutlets on a plate.
+Golden crispy chicken breasts cutlets on a plate with parsley leaves.

 Flour For a Crispy Crust